-The idea of Pandora's Box is one which has survived into modern day, despite its origin being in Greek mythology from thousands of years ago; and the phrase "Pandora's Box" is one which is used today.
+The idea of Pandora's Box is one that has survived into the modern day, despite its origins in Greek mythology from thousands of years ago.
+In fact, the phrase "Pandora's Box" is commonly used today.

 The name Echidna might not be the most famous in Greek mythology, but her role as a mother was vital, as she was the mother of many of the most famous monsters to appear in stories from Ancient Greece

 In Greek mythology the world was inhabited by many creatures, as well as men and gods.
 One of the most memorable groups of creatures in Ancient Greece were the Harpies, the winged women.

 Greek mythology is often simply thought of in terms of the fights with monsters or the fighting between mortals.
 Many stories of Ancient Greece though were about relationships between gods and mortals

 Scylla and Charybdis were two of the monsters that existed in the stories of Greek mythology.
 Encountered by Odysseus, the pair would give rise to a saying, "between a rock and a hard place".